keystonejs/keystone/examples/custom-admin-ui-navigation/README.md

 The ListNavItem component takes a single `list` object and renders a `NavItem`.
 This is a thin wrapper around `NavItem`, that automates the association of list properties to NavItem.
 It also adds a custom `isSelected` expression optimised for keystone lists.

-The impetus behind `ListNavItem` is to have a higher-level abstraction that can allow users to not have to care about the contents and structure of our lists.
-This is especially relevant for future feature additions to the nav. (i.e. if we add icon support, that would work out of the box from a dependency bump for users of ListNavItem, whereas you'd have to add that icon prop manually leveraging a lower level component.)
+The idea behind `ListNavItem` is to have a higher-level abstraction that makes it easier to render navigation links for lists consistently.
+This is especially relevant for future feature additions to the nav. (i.e. if we add icon support, that would work out of the box from a dependency bump for users of ListNavItem, whereas you'd have to add that icon prop manually with a lower level component.)

 ### NavItem